Moggach/portfolio/src/projects/domestic-abuse-services.md

 ---
 title: "Domestic abuse services mapped"
-description: "A tool to map domestic abuse support across the UK"
+description: "A tool to map domestic abuse support across the UK.
+Made with React, Airtable and styled components"
 img: "/images/daservices.png"
-alt: "An image of the home page of a website showing a map of the UK with clustered service numbers on it.
-Made with React, Airtable and styled components"
+alt: "An image of the home page of a website showing a map of the UK with clustered service numbers on it."
 link: "https://guileless-melomakarona-78ba3b.netlify.app/"
 featured: "yes"
 ---